VishnuRaman/RBase/README.md

 ## Scanning Data

-RedBase allows you to scan all columns for a specific row:
+RBase allows you to scan all columns for a specific row:

 ```rust
 // Scan all columns for a row, getting up to 10 versions per column